christosgalano/kql-template-repo/README.md

   `--'---'   ;   |,'     |  ,     .-./  ---`-'    \   \  /  ;   |,'        \   \ .'`--"
              '---'        `--`---'                 `----'   '---'           `---`
 ```
+**Run KQL queries at scale, using GitHub actions.**

+#### What is sKaleQL?

-A comprehensive template for managing, executing, and organizing Kusto Query Language (KQL) queries against Azure Log Analytics workspaces.
+**sKaleQL** is a comprehensive template for managing, executing, and organizing Kusto Query Language (KQL) queries against Azure Log Analytics Workspaces.
 This repository provides a structured approach to query management with flexible output formats, automated execution, and comprehensive documentation.

+#### Why should you use sKaleQL?

+There is really no limit to how you can use this tool, it all depends on why you’re using Log Analytics Workspaces in the first place.
+Whether it’s for security, monitoring, auditing, or something else entirely, if you have a set of KQL queries you want to automate, **sKaleQL** is here to help.
+By combining the power of KQL with GitHub Actions, you can bring automation and efficiency into your workflows effortlessly.

+Here are just a few examples of how sKaleQL can make a difference:

+- Automated Health Checks: Regularly query for service errors, performance issues, or failed logins.
+- Security and Threat Monitoring: Run scheduled KQL queries to detect anomalies, threats, or suspicious activity.
+- Compliance Validation: Ensure logs reflect adherence to security and compliance standards.
+- Reporting and Data Export: Generate and store logs or metrics as artifacts for analysis.
+- Cost and Usage Monitoring: Track ingestion rates and resource usage for optimization.
+- Incident Response Automation: Pre-build incident queries to speed up investigations.
+- Incident Retrospectives: Pull relevant logs automatically after an incident for analysis and RCA (Root Cause Analysis).
+- Business Metrics Tracking: Monitor and extract business-level KPIs (e.g., signups, payments, errors) if logged to Azure Monitor.
+- Resource Inventory Tracking: Automatically query and export lists of resources (VMs, Containers, Storage) for auditing purposes.

 ## Table of Contents